marcpre/personal_blog_eleventy/README.md

 116. Use fetch to get data and describe process
 117. Tool to identify double data in dwh's
 118. what are the valuable segments in the AI market
+119. What is luck in life?
+Which role do believes play in this?